mattischrome/console-blog/content/posts/album-digest-april-2011/index.md

 The mix itself is really good, probably the most enjoyable Fabric mix since the one by Surgeon (though I did find the Shackleton one very admirable technically) and definitely one to keep coming back to.
 Whereas Surgeon delivered (I wrote about it [here](/album-digest-september-2010/)) a hypnotic full-on pound-the-dancefloor mix, this one by Agoria is a different beast altogether.

-A quick glance at the track list shows the difference, there are lots of double and triple tracks[^3] and the there is also the credit to tracks that “feature throughout the mix”.
+A quick glance at the track list shows the difference, there are lots of double and triple tracks{{% sidenote "sn-3" %}}By this I mean tracks that comprised two or three tracks that are either segued or mashed-up.
+They often sound great but are the bane of MP3 taggers everywhere!{{% /sidenote %}} and there are also credits for tracks that “feature throughout the mix”.
 The result is a relentless (but at points gentle) mix that layers on bits and pieces, sometimes doubling back on itself and revisiting various vocal loops.
 It helps that there are a lot of vocal tracks, in these mixes the vocals can sometimes disappear for large sections and more often than not leave you mired in repetitive and boring beats.

 I was very impressed by this mix and I particularly liked the fact that they ended with a classic Ella Fitzgerald track.
 This was a classy touch and it sent me off to look for some of her songs online.
 I even found a version of “Ten Cents A Dance”, a song I have grown to love due to it being heavily featured in Bioshock 2.

-[^1]:When I heard _Lights On_, I realised I had heard it before.
-I’d seen on a music channel that my housemate had on one afternoon, my typically gruff response was “This is sh*t!”.
-Either I am becoming a reactionary jerk or I am starting to reject all music that hasn’t been through my own headphones.
-Or both.

-[^2]:Speaking of the booklet, there is an unintentionally hilarious minute or two at the end of _Hard To Get_ involving the shout-outs and such.
-This is actually quite sweet but the same words are in the booklet and so I got the sensation of pop album suddenly morphing into an audiobook!

-[^3]:By this I mean tracks that comprised two or three tracks that are either segued or mashed-up.
-They often sound great but are the bane of MP3 taggers everywhere!